adam-blakeney/ExecuStore/README.md

 ## 4. Products, Detail and Bag Page
 ---------------------
 **Products**
-- The products page features cards that display the products information and pricing.
+- The products page features product cards that display the products information and pricing.
 The site is fully responsive and also features a filter element so that users can filter from most expensive or A-Z etc.
 - Each product links to their product detail page.

 **Product Detail**
-- The product detail page features an accordion displaying a product description and then a breakdown of products details.
+- The product detail page features an larger image along with a description and then a breakdown of products details.
-- This page enables the user to add a product to their cart and navigate to continue shopping.
+- This page enables the user to add a product to their cart or select how many and navigate to continue shopping.

 **Bag**
-- The bag page displays the items the user has placed in their bag.
+- The bag page displays the items and amount the user has placed in their bag.
-- There is the ability to add more quantity to the products if the user requires to do so.
+- There is the ability to add more quantity to the products or remove.
 - The total cost is displayed, along with shipping costs and indivdual costs.
-- The page links to a secure checkout.
+- The page links to a secure checkout powered by stripe.

 ---------------------
 ## 5. Checkout Page
 ---------------------
 - The checkout is a secure page with a payment form and a stripe function.
 - The card input element will display red if there is a card error or green if the card is accepted.
-- The user can also go back and adjust their bag if need be.
+- The user can also go back and adjust their bag if needs be.

 # **Technologies**
 ## Database
 ---------------
-Two relational databases were used to create this site - during production SQLite was used and then Postgres was used for the deployed Heroku version.
+For my database i used the ElephantSQL tiny turtle package database.

 The database model is extended from Django-Allauth, which enables user authentication, email and password verification functionality.